ptsefton/chordprobook/README.md

 # chordprobook

 ## What does this do?
+Formats song charts

 This is a Python 3 script to convert collections  of [chordpro](http://blossomassociates.net/Music/chopro.html) formatted song charts to PDF,
-HTML, and word processing doc formats.
-You can convert a direcotry full of files to a single book, or a set of song-sheets.
+HTML, EPUB (ebook) and word processing doc formats.
+You can convert a directory full of files to a single book, or a set of song-sheets.

 NOTE: Unlike most chordpro software this does not display chords above the text (not yet anyway).
-Displaying chords inline is more compact and it's good enough for Rob Weule and the [Ukulele Club Songbook](http://katoombamusic.com.au/product/ukulele-club-songbook/) it's good enough for me.
+Displaying chords inline is more compact and it's good enough for Rob Weule and his [Ukulele Club Songbook](http://katoombamusic.com.au/product/ukulele-club-songbook/) and for [Richard G](http://www.scorpexuke.com/ukulele-songs.html) it's good enough for me.

 ## TODO

+When I get time I'll convert these TODOs into github milestones.

-Chord charts for various intruments
+* Chord charts for various intruments
-Better doco
+* Better doco
-Maybe a GUI?
-Probably not.
+* Maybe a GUI?
+Probably not
+* Display chords above text?
+Probably not

 ## Audience